Emilio Cecchi: Pesci rossi

-The years 1919 and 1920 were intensely busy one for Cecchi.
-1920 saw the publication of his book "Pesci rossi" (loosely, "Gold fishes") which some see as the most important and characteristic of his books.
+The years 1919 and 1920 were intensely busy ones for Cecchi.
+1920 saw the publication of his book "Pesci rossi" (loosely, "Gold fishes"), which some see as the most important and characteristic of his books.
 It was the only volume he published to which he did not return for a partial re-arrangement or rewrite in later years.
-"Pesci rossi" consists of seventeen beautifully crafted prose pieces (actually eighteen, since one in a merger of two originally separate essays) produced by Cecchi between 1916 and 1919.
+"Pesci rossi" consists of seventeen beautifully crafted prose pieces (actually eighteen, since one is a merger of two originally separate essays) produced by Cecchi between 1916 and 1919.
 All except one had previously appeared in "Tribuna" or "Ronda".

-The topics are diverse: public and private events, sometimes seemingly inconsequential, things read, people met, personal memories, observations of nature concerning plants or animals.
+The topics are diverse: public and private events, sometimes seemingly inconsequential, things read, people met, personal memories, and observations of nature concerning plants or animals.
 There is a sense in which the book represents the launch by Cecchi of an entire new genre that will stand out as representative of Italy's literary panorama between the twentieth century world wars.
 The approach works best where the critic Cecchi controls the author Cecchi, and the quality of the prose is a function of the constructive tension between the two.
 The outcome is a sort of supervised lyricism, and an element of insouciance hinting at detachment.
-There is nevertheless a balancing wit, cloaked in shrewd insight and frequent flashes of incisive humour.
+There is, nevertheless, a balancing wit, cloaked in shrewd insight and frequent flashes of incisive humour.
 The simple power and beauty of Emilio Cecchi's writing style are themes to which sources return again and again.